 Some cars are more attractive to thieves than others.
 Some cars are easier to steal, while other cars regularly appear in the top 10 most stolen cars nationwide.
 If you own a vehicle that is more likely to be stolen, then you’ll pay higher insurance rates.
 Insurers are required to cover the cost of your vehicle if it’s stolen (assuming you have comprehensive coverage).

 Most companies alter insurance premiums based on your mileage.
 The average American drives around 8,000 to 12,000 miles per year.
 If you drive significantly less, then you could receive an insurance discount.
 If you drive significantly more, then you might pay higher insurance premiums.
 Today, all major insurers also offer usage-based insurance (UBI) and telematics (driver tracking) programs.
-Insurers will track your vehicle usage, including the times of day at which you drive, your average mileage, and driving habits.
+Insurers will track your vehicle usage, including the times of day at which you drive, your average mileage, and your driving habits.
 Then, they’ll give a customized insurance premium based on your driving habits.

 Your credit score impacts insurance premiums.
 Statistics tell us that drivers with good credit scores tend to make fewer claims than drivers with bad credit scores.
 Insurers use something called your credit-based insurance score to calculate your premiums.
 It’s very similar to your credit score, although it uses slightly different metrics to calculate the score.

 Three states have banned the use of credit scores for calculating insurance premiums, including California, Hawaii, and Massachusetts.

 Your profession can impact your insurance premiums.
 Certain professions are eligible for discounts from certain insurers.
 First responders, police officers, teachers, nurses, and members of the military, for example, can get discounts of 5% to 10% from certain insurance companies.
 Additionally, if you are a member of a professional group – like a professional association or a union – then you may be eligible for certain insurance discounts through that group.